First-passage time of a Brownian motion: two unexpected journeys

 \section{Introduction}

-Finding the distribution for the first time when a diffusion reaches a boundary~\cite{ref_book_Redner,ref_intro_Redner} is a fundamental quantity to characterize the process and has applications in many fields such as physics, chemistry, mathematical finance~\cite{ref_book_Metzler} and, more recently, biology, especially in the context of animal movement~\cite{ref_McKenzie}.
-Quantities directly related to first-passage time like first-passage Brownian functionals are also widely studied~\cite{ref_Majumdar-Meerson,ref_Majumdar_CS}.
-However, despite considerable efforts, some problems remain open, such as the first-passage time of the Ornstein-Uhlenbeck process, whose closed-form distribution is known only in the special case where the barrier is located at zero~\cite{ref_Alili,ref_Ricciardi}. \\ In this article, our starting point is the drifted Brownian motion defined by its stochastic representation:
+Finding the distribution for the first time when a diffusion reaches a boundary~\cite{ref_Darling,ref_book_Redner} is a fundamental task in characterizing the process and presents applications in multiple disciplines, including stochastic analysis~\cite{ref_Abundo_1,ref_Abundo_2,ref_Hernandez}, mathematical finance, physics, chemistry~\cite{ref_book_Metzler}, and biology~\cite{ref_Ricciardi_biology}, particularly in the context of animal movement~\cite{ref_McKenzie} and neuroscience~\cite{ref_Sacerdote}.
+Quantities directly related to first-passage time, such as first-passage Brownian functionals, have also been the subject of extensive research~\cite{ref_Majumdar_CS,ref_Majumdar-Meerson,ref_Abundo_Vescovo}.
+However, despite substantial efforts, certain problems remain open, such as the first-passage time of the Ornstein-Uhlenbeck process, whose closed-form distribution is only known in the special case where the barrier is located at zero~\cite{ref_Alili,ref_Ricciardi}. \\ In this article, we begin with the drifted Brownian motion, which is defined by its stochastic representation:

-where $W(t)$ is a standard Brownian motion (Wiener process), $\mu$ the constant drift of the process and the diffusion parameter $D$ (which does not play any role in our study) is set to $1/2$.
+where $W(t)$ is a standard Brownian motion (Wiener process), $\mu$ the constant drift of the process and $\sigma$, the positive diffusion coefficient (which does not play any role in our study), is set to $1$.
 Let us denote by $T_a$ the stopping time:

 where the barrier $a$, without loss of generality is positive.
-The first-passage time distribution of $T_a$ of this Brownian motion is well known and its density is given by~\cite{ref_book_Redner}
+The first-passage time distribution $T_a$ of this Brownian motion can be obtained using the reflection principle and its density, with respect to the Lebesgue measure, is the well-known inverse Gaussian density given by~\cite{ref_book_Karatzas}

 and is normalized to unity only if $\mu \geq 0$.
 More precisely,